bparanj/crystal/computer/electronics/design/hello-world.md

 This basic circuit forms the foundation for understanding more complex circuits.
 By adding more components or altering the arrangement, we can create a wide variety of electronic devices and systems.

 This basic circuit could indeed be considered the "Hello World" equivalent in electronic circuits.
-Let me elaborate on why this comparison is so apt:

 1. Simplicity: Just as "Hello World" is often the simplest program one can write in a programming language, this basic circuit is the simplest functional circuit one can create.
 It demonstrates the fundamental concept of a complete circuit with minimal components.